noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

     - does not add any additional hops.
 - flow logs
   - can quickly grow into the hundreds of gigabytes.
+- tag your reachability analysis to keep track of the cost

 ### anti patterns